trilitech/tezos-developer-docs/docs/tutorials/create-nfts/create-contract.md

 ## Customizing the contract template

 You can customize the contract by using a different base class, using different mixins, or overriding the entrypoints that the base class and mixins provide.
-For example, [the pre-deployed contract](https://github.com/trilitech/tutorial-applications/tree/main/create-nfts/contract/pre-deployed-fa2-nft.py) overrides the internal function `is_administrator_`.
+For example, [the pre-deployed contract](https://github.com/trilitech/tutorial-applications/tree/main/create-nfts/contract/pre-deployed-fa2-nft.py) overrides the internal function `is_administrator_` to allow anyone to mint a token, not just the administrator as in most NFT contracts.
-The contract's `mint` entrypoint uses this function to determine if an account can mint a token.
-The overridden version always returns true, so anyone can mint a token.

 Many token contracts change the metadata from the default, so in these steps you set up custom metadata for your tokens: